PoCInnovation/Pool2022/Software/day05/React/README.md

 ⚠️ ✋ ⚠️ ✋ ⚠️ ***Very Important*** ⚠️ ✋ ⚠️ ✋ ⚠️

 ***From now, you free to add any element you want in your UI as long as you have the requirements.
-Chakra UI is a really powerfull tool, have fun with it !***
+Chakra UI is a really powerful tool, have fun with it!***

 ***Don't hesite to ask us questions about design, about ways to code frontend elements, or to valid your architecture.***